 - Once approved, permit authorizations to remain in place for up to 12 months for people with chronic conditions, such as rheumatoid arthritis (RA).

-- If a prior authorization request is denied, the member must be given clear instructions on how to file an appeal, the information required and deadlines.
+- If a prior authorization request is denied, the member must be given clear instructions on how to file an appeal, including the information required and deadlines.

 - Provide a process for expedited appeals, especially for urgent care services.